 When the Red Army liberated the area, they decided to leave.

-He never told her that he loved her.
-Even at that railway station, he simply asked her: "Do you want to go with me?".
-And when she answered: "I will go wherever you go," he said: "Now we only have each other.
+When she answered: "I will go wherever you go", he said: "Now we only have each other.
 I cannot promise you much.
 But one thing you can be sure of.
 I will never leave you".

-At last, I understood why my grandmother, at Grandpa's funeral, was crying out like crazy in Polish: "He promised me!"
+At last, I understood why Grandma, at Grandpa's funeral, was crying out like crazy in Polish: "But he promised me!"